-Previously, we announced positive Phase 2 results for Luramist, which showed a statistically significant improvement in the number of satisfying sexual events in pre-menopausal patients with HSDD.
+Previously, we announced Phase 2 results for Luramist, which showed an improvement in the number of satisfying sexual events in pre-menopausal patients with HSDD.
 We met with the FDA to share results from our Phase 2 clinical study and to discuss the Phase 3 study requirements.
 We submitted a Phase 3 safety and efficacy protocol under the SPA process and met with the FDA in March 2007 to resolve the issues they raised regarding the details of the protocol.
-In January 2008, we successfully completed and reached agreement with the FDA regarding the SPA for the Phase 3 efficacy trial for Luramist.
+In 2008, we reached agreement with the FDA regarding the SPA for the Phase 3 efficacy trial for Luramist.
 We plan to conduct two identically designed efficacy trials.
 In addition, we reached agreement with the FDA on the safety requirements necessary for approval.